sysrqio/obsidian-ai-vault-assistant/README.md

 - "Summarize https://example.com/article"

 ### MCP Tool Usage
-- "Find devops freelance projects in Cologne" (using Freelancermap MCP)
 - "Search for Python projects on GitHub" (using GitHub MCP)
 - "Query my database for user statistics" (using Database MCP)
+- "Run my custom analysis script" (using Local Script MCP)
 - MCP tools integrate seamlessly with built-in tools
 - Use natural language - the AI will choose the appropriate MCP tool